scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-pierre-geier.md

 ### What techniques and brushes did you use in it?

 The coffee-technique, grab a cup or 10 and start drawing.
 I block a lot, and rarely use the classic line art.
-I think it's called chiaroscuro, you can find that in the book “The Artist's Complete Guide to DRAWING THE HEAD” by William L. Maughan.
+I think it's called chiaroscuro, you can find that in the book "The Artist's Complete Guide to DRAWING THE HEAD" by William L. Maughan.
 I almost never use the Airbrush-Brushes in Krita, because they destroy skin structure and makes people look like plastic dolls.
 I used the brush kit 7 by David Revoy for this.
 Detail and the digital sketch brush are my best friends.

 [![squid_1-800](images/squid_1-800.jpg)](https://krita.org/wp-content/uploads/2015/10/squid_1.jpg)